Localised and very action-packed, extremely helpful in my line of work.

 - Assessing new crisis communications tools and services in the market: Is there a new way out?

-Pivotal Success Factors in Crisis Communications
+Pivotal Success Factors for Crisis Communications – the View from Lenovo in Asia Pacific

 Afternoon Refreshments & Networking Break